TYPES OF PORTABLE WATER TREATMENT PRODUCTS

 The range of portable water treatment products has expanded significantly over the last several years.
 Much of this expansion is due to the increased variety of technologies and media available in the market.
-These technologies have enabled manufactures to produce products with greater reduction capabilities.
+These technologies have enabled manufacturers to produce products with greater contaminant reduction capabilities.

-Although new technologies and media have enabled manufacturers to improve product performance there has been little change in either the types of products or the basic applications.
-Water bottles, gravity feed/pour through devices and hand held pump/filter units continue to be used to replace bottled water, during outdoor recreational activities and travel and for emergency preparedness.
-In addition, sometimes 'questionable' quality of bottled water and concerns about chemicals leached from plastic containers has further increased the demand for this type of product.
+Although new technologies and media have enabled manufacturers to improve product performance, there has been little change in either the types of products or the basic applications.
+Water filter bottles, gravity fed filtration devices, and hand pump filtration units continue to be some of the most common ways to acquire clean, safe water during emergencies, disaster relief, travel and outdoor recreational activities.

 Spun Polypropylene is used as a filter to reduce sediment, dirt and turbidity that may be present in the water source.
 It is also useful as a pre-filter to protect a secondary stage of treatment such as ceramic filters, porous molded plastic, carbon block and/or membrane.